Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Experiments and Results

 \subsubsection{Effectiveness of TFS Module}

-We focus on evaluating the impact of the TFS module on the model's overall performance with the TCGA-Lung dataset.
+We focused on evaluating the impact of the TFS module on the model's overall performance with the TCGA Lung Cancer.
 The results detailed in ~\cref{tab_multimodal_diff_desc} reveal significant improvements at each stage of feature enhancement.
 Initially, the model with only Self Attention attained ACC of 89.77\%, AUC of 92.85\%, and F1-score of 89.95\%.
 The incorporation of fine-grained labels led to increases of 1.44\% in ACC, 1.51\% in AUC, and 1.43\% in F1-score.
 Subsequent integration of additional fine-grained guidance further improved performance.
-Ultimately, our full framework with the TFS Module achieved the highest performance of 94.62\% ACC, 96.33\% AUC, and 93.89\% F1-score.
-The stepwise addition of these features clearly enhanced the model's efficacy, underscoring the benefits of combining these techniques in the WSI classification task.
+Ultimately, full framework with the TFS Module achieved the highest performance of 94.62\% ACC, 96.33\% AUC, and 93.89\% F1-score.
+These ablation experiments highlight the benefits of integrating these methods in the WSI classification task.